SailunZ/ErdosProject_Spring_2023/README.md

 ## Notebooks

-- .ipynb: Use Baseline Models and Advanced Models to predict next one hour price for SPY.
+- ML.ipynb: Use Baseline Models and Advanced Models to predict High/Low in next one hour for SPY.

 - HMM.ipynb: Use HMM model to predict next one hour price for SPY.